minlwin/learning-react/chapter01/README.md

-# Chapter 01 : TypeScript for React
+# Chapter 01 : Solution -> TypeScript for React